garystafford/streaming-sales-generator/README.md

 ## Background

-Each time you want to explore or demonstrate a new streaming technology, you must first find an adequate data source or develop a new source.
+Each time you want to explore or demonstrate a new streaming technology, you must first find an adequate data source or develop a new one.
 Ideally, the streaming data source should be complex enough to perform multiple types of analyses on and visualize different aspects with Business Intelligence (BI) and dashboarding tools.
 Additionally, the streaming data source should possess a degree of consistency and predictability while still displaying a reasonable level of natural randomness.
 Conversely, the source should not result in an unnatural uniform distribution of data over time.

 This project's highly configurable synthetic data generator ([producer.py](producer.py)) streams beverage products, semi-random beverage sales transactions, and inventory restocking activities to Apache Kafka topics.
 It is designed for demonstrating streaming data analytics tools, such as Apache Spark Structured Streaming, Apache Beam, Apache Flink, Apache Pinot, Databricks, Google Cloud Dataproc, and Amazon Kinesis Data Analytics.